changetocoding/WebLessonPlan/Lesson14-TalkingServers.md

 Most modern web applications talk to a server to get data.
 Get students to come up with a few examples (e.g yahoo mail talks to server to get emails, google to get search results).

-We'll explain AJAX (the underlying technology) later.
+We'll explain AJAX (the underlying technology) & difference between get and post later.
 For the time being just need to know how to make a request.

 Make sure students know can use to get data, but also update data on server.